JvanKatwijk/qt-1090/README.md

 	*      4.5 - 5   usec: last impulse.

-The display on the GUI shows samples from a preamble (with on the X axis -16 ..
-0, and a user specified amount of samples from the accompanying message.)
+The display on the GUI shows pulses from a preamble (with on the X axis -16 ..
+0, and the pulses for a user specified amount of samples from the accompanying message.)

-In normal use, only green bars are shown, indicating that the message these values were taken from passed a CRC check.
-Switching the pushbutton labeled "preambles" causes all messages, passing some elementary checks on the preamble, to be shown.
-In that case the bars are green for a message passing the CRC check, red otherwise,

 The amount of bits of the message shown is default 16, it can be changed by setting the value for "bitstoShow" in the ini file.
 This ini file is to be